开始使用Flower¶

 欢迎阅读Flower联邦学习教程!

-In this notebook, we’ll build a federated learning system using the Flower framework, Flower Datasets and PyTorch.
+In this tutorial, we'll build a federated learning system using the Flower framework, Flower Datasets and PyTorch.
 In part 1, we use PyTorch for the model training pipeline and data loading.
 In part 2, we federate the PyTorch project using Flower.

-Star Flower on GitHub ⭐️ and join the Flower community on Flower Discuss and the Flower Slack to connect, ask questions, and get help: - Join Flower Discuss We’d love to hear from you in the
+Star Flower on GitHub ⭐️ and join the Flower community on Flower Discuss and the Flower Slack to connect, ask questions, and get help:

 Introduction